MIQE: qPCR validation

 In order to confirm the effectiveness and quality of the qPCR process that was performed, there are several actions and subsequent data that must be presented.
 This includes explaining the specific method of checking that the process functioned, such as using a gel, direct sequencing of the genetic material, showing a melt profile, or from digestion by restriction enzyme.
 If SYBR Green I was used, then the Cq of the control group with no template DNA must be given.

 Further essential data includes the calibration of the machine curves with the slope and y intercept noted, the efficiency of the PCR process as determined from the aforementioned slope, the correlation coefficients (r squared) for the calibration curves, the dynamic range of the linear curves, the Cq found at the lowest concentration where 95% of the results were still positive (LOD) along with the evidence for the LOD itself, and lastly if a multiplex is used, then the efficiency and LOD must be given for each assay done.
+As an addition to LOD determination, the limit of quantification (LOQ) should also be determined for diagnostic assays following the ISO standard and for drug development following the recommendations in the AAPS white paper by Hays et al. These calculations are based on the analysis of replicates in a standard curve.

 The extra desired information includes evidence given that qPCR optimization occurred by the use of gradients, the confidence intervals to show efficiency of the qPCR, and the confidence intervals for the entire range tested.